WilliamCipriano/OpenDental-Patient-Reminder/README.md

 # OpenDental-Patient-Reminder
 Daily reminders and automatic patient confirmation for your clients from within opendental.

+This project is no longer maintained.
+(I left the dental industry) Feel free to fork it to keep it up to date.

 Patient activator cost = $200 / month
 Callfire cost = $0.05 / text
 Twilio cost  = $0.0075 / text